Storing organic manures in nitrate vulnerable zones

 You may need to use a longer average rainfall period for your calculation to make sure you comply with the closed period and non-spreading conditions.
-For example, 6 and 7 months respectively to cover wetter than average years and spatial rainfall differences within a postcode area (eg height above sea level).
+For example, 6 and 7 months respectively to cover wetter than average years and spatial rainfall differences within a postcode area (for example height above sea level).

 You may need a greater storage volume if in some years you can’t empty the store before the start of the closed period.